 The biggest challenge to booking a last-minute cruise sometimes isn’t finding the right ship at the right price.
 It’s finding flights to get to that ship at the right price.
 This is particularly true if you’re shopping for a last-minute cruise that is far from where you live.
 The solution?
 Look at sailings in ports that you can reach by car or via an air route that is short and inexpensive.

-For vacationers on the East Coast, that might mean sailings out of New York or Boston.
+For vacationers on the East Coast, that might mean sailings out of New York City or Boston.
 For a West Coaster, it could mean a sailing from Los Angeles or San Diego.

 Watch the news